Morning Yoga: 5 Poses You Should Do First Thing

 Posted: October 03, 2016

-Yoga is a great way to start your morning.
+Morning Yoga is a great way to start your day.
 Your practice can help wake you up and ease stiff joints or achy muscles.
 It also improves digestion, flexibility, and focus heading into the day.
 While you might think this means you need to commit to a lengthy morning practice, taking the time for even a few postures can provide many of the same benefits.
 Here's an approachable practice that will increase strength and flexibility, improve balance and alignment, and leave you focused and energized before your first cup of coffee.

 Benefits: Increases circulation, lung capacity, and mindful concentration